*This post contains affiliate links to Amazon to help support this blog. The included products are only things I’ve tried and liked. Thanks!*

 My last post talked about how I relieve acute constipation, because sometimes, despite best efforts, your colon doesn’t want to play nice.

-Here are the methods I use to keep my colon as happy as possible.
+But really, I don’t want this to happen at all.
+I want to be regular!
+So, here are the methods I use to keep my colon as happy as possible.

 - What I’m currently eating:

 - Soaked and cooked oatmeal, white jasmine rice, red/yellow/white potatoes